vaginessa/AutoPoke/README.md

 ## Limitations
 As automated tools usually, AutoPoke has limitations.
 Limitations include:
--might not find all subdomains -> might not scan whole range if the subdomain is highest/lowest -might scan hosts that don't belong to target (if non-continuous ip-range in /24) -might not identify every different web app as only /'s are compared
+- might not find all subdomains -> might not scan whole range if the subdomain is highest/lowest
+- might scan hosts that don't belong to target (if non-continuous ip-range in /24)
+- might not identify every different web app as only /'s are compared

 ## Future